bahmutov/vue-calculator/blog/README.md

 tags: vue.js, code coverage
 ---

-Let's take a Vue application scaffolded with Vue CLI like this [vue-calculator](https://github.com/bahmutov/vue-calculator).
+Let's take a Vue application scaffolded with [Vue CLI](https://cli.vuejs.org/) like this [vue-calculator](https://github.com/bahmutov/vue-calculator) app.
 The application uses Babel to transpile source files, which makes it very flexible.
-In this blog post, I will show how to instrument the application's source code on the fly to collect code coverage information.
-We then will use the code coverage reports to guide end-to-end test writing.
+In this blog post, I will show how to instrument on the fly the application's source code to collect the code coverage information.
+We then will use the code coverage reports to guide the end-to-end test writing.

-## Instrument source code
+## The application

-By default, the code is transformed using the following `babel.config.js` file
+The example application was forked from [kylbutlr/vue-calculator](https://github.com/kylbutlr/vue-calculator).
+The code is transformed using the following `babel.config.js` file which was setup using the default Vue CLI options:

 ```js
 // babel.config.js